In May, Cllr Richard Kosior was invested as Mayor of Weymouth and Portland.

 This money was invested in the purchase of a wharf and and premises at Castle Baynard, but with the exception of one payment in the 1730s, the income was never used.
 By 1830 a sum of over £100,000 had accumulated.
 In 1835 it was diverted by those concerned with the emancipation of slaves in the British West Indies to the education of freed slaves, a prime mover in this matter being Thomas Fowell Buxton.
 The fund was used to set up elementary schools throughout the British West Indies and to found a teachers' training college at Kingston, Jamaica.

-The Schools were soon afterwards handed over to various religious societies, who also maintained schools in the islands, but Mico College, Kingston, remained the responsibility of the Mico Trustees and is now the second largest teachers' training college in Jamaica.
+The Schools were soon afterwards handed over to various religious societies, who also maintained schools in the islands, but Mico College, Kingston, remained the responsibility of the Mico Trustees and is now the oldest and largest teachers' training college in Jamaica.
 The Buxton family have been represented on the Board of Trustees of the College since its inception.

 Here are some photographs of the college kindly sent to us by Mr Laban Roomes, a successful Jamaican Entrepreneur and former central banker and currently Secretary of The Mico Foundation.
 He has also included pictures of the recent visit by HRH The Princess Royal to the college.